nelhage/blog.nelhage.com/content/post/rwlock-contention.markdown

 > If your code divides neatly along reader/writer lines, and the lock is held by readers for significant lengths of time, using [reader/writer] locks can help.

-Based on the phenomenon described in this post, I believe this evidence to be overly simplistic at best, and actively harmful at worst.
+Based on the phenomenon described in this post, I believe this advice to be overly simplistic at best, and actively harmful at worst.

 ## MongoDB MMAPv1 storage engine